volp99/State-Machine/README.md

 # State Machine
-Introduction to State Machines using XState.
+Introduction to State Machines using XState ⚙️